 What it is

-• Map the full value stream—from customer request to delivery—to identify where value is added and where delays occur.
+- Map the full value stream, from customer request to delivery, to find where value is added and where delays occur.

-• Prioritize work by customer outcomes, using measures like CSAT and NPS alongside traditional velocity metrics.
+- Prioritize work by customer outcomes, using measures like CSAT and NPS alongside flow metrics.

 Kanban Best Practices Comparison Table